-4. The device will detect the existing wireless networks.
+4. The device will detect the existing network.
 Please wait for a while.

-Figure 3-5 Quick Setup - Detect Existing Networks
+Figure 3-5 Quick Setup - Detect Existing Network

-5. A list of available wireless networks will appear.
+5. A list of available wireless network will appear.
 Check the box before the SSID of your desired network, and then click Next.